datacommonsorg/docsite/glossary.md

 - **[Statistical variable](https://datacommons.org/browser/StatisticalVariable)**

 Any type of metric, statistic, or measure that can be measured at a place and time.
 Examples include median income, median income of females, number of high school graduates, unemployment rate, or prevalence of diabetes.
-For more information, see ["Intro to `StatisticalVariable` and `StatVarObservation`"](/contributing/background/representing_statistics.html).

 - **[Statistical population](https://datacommons.org/browser/StatisticalPopulation)**